MarekKirs/marekkirs.github.io/join.md

 ## Graduate students

-Prospective grad students should apply through microbiology graduate program at the School opf Life sciences  or though  a graduate program at the department of Civil, Environmental and Construction Engineering.
-Please contact us before applying to discuss these opportunities.
+Prospective grad students should apply through microbiology graduate program at the School of Life sciences  or though  a graduate program at the department of Civil, Environmental and Construction Engineering.
+Please contact us before applying to discuss any of those opportunities.

 ## Postdoctoral researchers